• Skip to primary navigation

 A pint of blueberries, a tablespoon of white sugar and a tablespoon of water on a white counter.

-White Sugar: I used regular white sugar.
-You can use granulated, caster or super fine.
+White Sugar: I use regular white sugar.
+You can use granulated, caster or superfine.
 As long as it is white sugar, the granule size doesn’t matter.
 I do not recommend using brown sugar.

 How to Make Blueberry Compote